benhayehudi/corona-hebrew-checker/README.md

 * To start the Rails server run `bundle exec rails s`

 ** Note: The Nexmo SMS API needs an externally accessible URL to send data to and interact with.
 For development purposes, [ngrok](https://ngrok.io) is a good tool. **

+To use this application on Herokuu:

+* Click the `Deploy to Heroku` button on the top
+* Set up the environment variables when prompted and complete set up
+* Once it is set up, schedule the Rake `scraper:check_site_update` task using the [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler)

 ### Environment Variables